jhipster/jhipster-sample-app-websocket/src/main/webapp/bower_components/sockjs-client/README.md

 Where `options` is a hash which can contain:

- *  **debug (boolean)**

-    Print some debugging messages using 'console.log'.

- *  **devel (boolean)**
+ *  **server (string)**

-    Development mode.
-Currently setting it disables caching of the 'iframe.html'.
+    String to append to url for actual data connection.
+Defaults to a random 4 digit number.

- *  **protocols_whitelist (list of strings)**
+ *  **transports (string OR array of strings)**

-    Sometimes it is useful to disable some fallback protocols.
-This option allows you to supply a list protocols that may be used by SockJS.
-By default all available protocols will be used, which is equivalent to supplying: "['websocket', 'xdr-streaming', 'xhr-streaming',
+    Sometimes it is useful to disable some fallback transports.
+This option allows you to supply a list transports that may be used by SockJS.
+By default all available transports will be used.

-    'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling',
-    'iframe-xhr-polling', 'jsonp-polling']"
+ *  **sessionId (number OR function)**

+    Both client and server use session identifiers to distinguish connections.
+    If you specify this option as a number, SockJS will use its random string generator function to generate session ids that are N-character long (where N corresponds to the number specified by **sessionId**).
+    When you specify this option as a function, the function must return a randomly generated string.
+Every time SockJS needs to generate a session id it will call this function and use the returned string directly.
+    If you don't specify this option, the default is to use the default random string generator to generate 8-character long session ids.

-Although the 'SockJS' object tries to emulate the 'WebSocket' behaviour, it's impossible to support all features.
-One of the important SockJS limitations is the fact that you're not allowed to open more than one SockJS connection to a single domain at a time.
+Although the 'SockJS' object tries to emulate the 'WebSocket' behaviour, it's impossible to support all of its features.
+An important SockJS limitation is the fact that you're not allowed to open more than one SockJS connection to a single domain at a time.
-This limitation is caused by a in-browser limit of outgoing connections - usually [browsers don't allow opening more than two outgoing connections to a single domain](http://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser).
-Single SockJS session requires those two connections - one for downloading data, other for sending messages.
-Opening second SockJS session at the same time would most probably block and can result in both sessions timing out.
+This limitation is caused by an in-browser limit of outgoing connections - usually [browsers don't allow opening more than two outgoing connections to a single domain](http://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser).
+A single SockJS session requires those two connections - one for downloading data, the other for sending messages.
+Opening a second SockJS session at the same time would most likely block, and can result in both sessions timing out.

 Opening more than one SockJS connection at a time is generally a bad practice.
-If you absolutely must do it, you can use mutliple subdomains, using different subdomain for every SockJS connection.
+If you absolutely must do it, you can use multiple subdomains, using a different subdomain for every SockJS connection.

 Supported transports, by browser (html served from http:// or https://)